 Jabali Taylor-Alvarado - Tutor

 Over the years, Ms. Taylor has taught Kindergarten through 12th grade, as well as Community College courses.
 This experience has given her the opportunity to work with a variety of families and scholars throughout the years.
 During her 20-year journey, Ms. Taylor trained in Behavioral Management and worked specifically with children on the Autism spectrum.
 This training has allowed Ms. Taylor to serve in In-Home Behavioral Services and as a Special Education Aide.
-Additionally, Ms. Taylor has homeschooled her own two children; one has graduated from high school, will receive an associate’s degree soon at the community college level, and has been accepted to a local private university.
+Additionally, Ms. Taylor has homeschooled her own two children; one has graduated from high school and will graduate for University in Fall 2021.
+The other has started Middle School and is currently in the 6th grade.

 Ms. Taylor created Urban Arts Youth to provide scholars with room to create, question, explore, and grow in an environment that strengthens their academic skills.